kursjan/petitparser2/docs/index.md

 ## Structure

 The text guides the readar through a parser development.
-It starts from scripting in a workspace and ends with a full-fledged, tested and high-performance parser.
+It starts from scripting in a playground and ends with a full-fledged, tested and high-performance parser.

 ### Prerequsities
 This text expects a basic knowledge of parsing with PetitParser.